meghanathmacha/PrivLoc/README.md

 Under submission.

-1. baseline_models.R consists the baselines for PrivLoc
+1. baseline_models.R consists the baselines for PrivLoc (Section 3.5)
 2. feature_extraction.R consists the extracted features from trajectories.
+(Section 2.1.1)
 3. model_choices.R contains the cross validated models used for the adversary threats.
+(Section 3.6)

 Refactored code will be updated.